 Point mutations in the claudin epitope-binding domain significantly influenced claudin-4 affinity, although effects were minimal apart from the D284A variant.
 Mutational changes more profoundly influenced pharmacokinetics and selectivity.
-Whereas the uptake of wild-type cCPE and the S313A and triple mutants in claudin-4-expressing cell lines could be blocked with an excess of cCPE.GST, this was not true to the same extent for D284A and L254F/K257D, indicating they may have a different selectivity profile.
-Regarding kinetics, notably the D284A showed far faster blood clearance (with blood values at 90 min after injection up to 3-fold lower than for other compounds), resulting in consistently lower normal-tissue and intestinal uptake.
-Both D284A and L254F + K257D variants show lower liver accumulation.
-This resulted in improved tumor-to-blood and tumorto-liver ratios.
-Hepatic expression of claudin-4 is low, compared with tumor, although claudin-3 expression is not insignificant (35) and may play a role in the differences we have observed.
-Taken together, these results highlight that small changes in the cCPE sequence can thus result in large changes in pharmacokinetic behavior, and each novel cCPE-based compound should therefore be fully characterized.
-Some of the disadvantages of our approach include protein production, which was variable between clones and between batches and therefore would benefit from optimization.
-To improve the pharmacokinetic profile of the new cCPE-based probes, the composition and position of the polyhistidine tag could be changed to further reduce nonspecific uptake (36, 37).
-The selection of a different chelator may also increase tumor-to-background contrast and might be indicated if a shorter-lived radioisotope is chosen in view of the fast pharmacokinetics of the cCPE peptides (38).
+Whereas the uptake of wild type cCPE and the S313A and triple mutants in Claudin-4-expressing cell lines could be blocked with an excess of cCPE.GST, this was not true to the same extent for D284A and L254F/K257D, indicating they may have a different selectivity profile.
+Regarding kinetics, notably the D284A showed far faster blood clearance (with blood values at 90 min post injection up to 3-fold lower compared to other compounds), resulting in consistently lower normal tissue and intestinal uptake.
+Both D284A and L254F+K257D variants show lower liver accumulation.
+This resulted in improved tumour-to-blood and tumour-to-liver ratios.
+Hepatic expression of claudin-4 is low, compared to tumour, although claudin-3 expression is not insignificant (35), and may play a role in the differences we have observed.
+Taken together, these results highlight that small changes in the cCPE sequence can thus result in large changes in pharmacokinetic behaviour, and each novel cCPE-based compound should therefore be fully characterised.
+Some of the disadvantages of our approach include protein production, which was variable between clones and between batches, and therefore would benefit from optimisation.
+To improve the pharmacokinetic profile of the new cCPE-based probes, the composition and position of the polyhistidine-tag could be changed in order to further reduce non-specific uptake (36,37).
+The selection of a different chelator may also increase tumour-to-background contrast and might be indicated if a shorter-lived radioisotope is chosen in view of the fast pharmacokinetics of the cCPE peptides (38).

-The work presented here provides a proof of principle for optimization of cCPE-based imaging agents, based on point mutations of the wild-type sequence.
-Possible applications include their use as diagnostic tools for PET or SPECT, intraoperative fluorescence imaging agents, or tumor-targeting vectors.
+The work presented here provides a proof-of-principle for optimisation of cCPE-based imaging agents, based on point mutations of the wildtype sequence.
+Possible applications include their use as diagnostic tools for PET or SPECT, intraoperative fluorescence imaging agents, or tumour-targeting vectors.